 In this 3-credit course you will examine the role of relationships with family and community in early childhood education.
 Course competencies include: implement strategies that support diversity, cultural responsiveness, and anti-bias perspectives when working with families and community; analyze contemporary family patterns and trends; identify strategies to strengthen and support families; explore effective communication strategies; discover strategies for developing respectful and reciprocal relationships with families; analyze strategies to promote family engagement in early childhood education programs; explore a variety of formats for meeting with families in their contexts; advocate for children and families; and explore community resources that provide a range of services for children and families.

-Restricted to students admitted to the following program(s): Child Care Services, Early Childhood Education
+Restricted to students admitted to the following program(s): Child Care Services, Early Childhood Education, Liberal Arts-Assoc of Science

-307-198 | ECE: Admin an ECE Program // 3 Credits
+307-197 | ECE: Practicum 3 // 3 Credits